Users and Permissions

-Roles are limited today in Glean to two main functions: 1) governing which actions can be taken such as creating saved views, editing dashboards 2) governing access to data models.
-If you do not have access to read data from a data model, then saved views for that data model will not work.
-Today, it is not possible to remove access from a specific view independently from a data model.
+Limitations— Roles are limited today in Glean to two main functions: 1) governing which actions can be taken such as creating saved explorations and editing dashboards; and 2) governing access to data models.
+If you do not have access to read data from a data model, then saved explorations for that data model will not work.
+Today, it is not possible to remove access from a specific saved exploration independently from a data model.

 Glean uses role based access control to allow users to do specific actions within Glean.
 You can assign default roles, configure data access and limit which actions specific users can take inside of Glean.